tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 {{?RFC9002}}).
 If the client has historical RTT data gathered from other connections to the same host or prefix, it can use this information to influence its delay.
-Note that this algorithm should only try to approximate the time of the first SYN retransmission, and not any further retransmissions that may be influenced by exponential timer back off.
+Note that this algorithm should only try to approximate the time of the first handshake packet retransmission, and not any further retransmissions that may be influenced by exponential timer back off.